xinhe-lab/lab-wiki/public/orientation/github-issues.md

 ## Issues for bug reports

-This is when you think you know what you are doing, but your code does not work as expected -- so already you can see there are two elements in this: your expectation, and the actual wrong behavior.
-Additionally since you know (at least partially) what you are doing, you must have already done something very specific that resulted in the bad behavior; and you even made some attempts to fix it.
+This is when you think you are doing it correctly as instructed in the documentation, but the code does not work as expected -- so already you can see there are three elements in this: your implementation, your expectation, and the actual wrong behavior.
+Since you might have already done something very specific that resulted in the bad behavior -- you ran into a "corner case", so to speak; and you even made some attempts to fix it.
 So it is also very important you show us exactly what you've done, as specific as possible -- never just say something like this: "I ran the code but got an error message.
 What should I do?".
 No one can respond to that!

-But before you report the bug, please at least try to diagnose and fix it first.
-At least, Google around and have some idea what might be wrong, before you open a ticket.
+But before you report the bug, please at least try to diagnose and fix it by yourself first.
+At least, search online and have some idea what might be wrong, before you open a ticket.

 [It would be very help if you provide some minimal working example (MWE)](https://testlio.com/blog/the-ideal-bug-report/) when you report a bug to others.